spatie/vue-table-component/README.md

  </table-component>
 ```

 This wil render a table that is both filterable and sortable.
 A filter field will be displayed right above the table.
 You can sort the table by clicking on the column headers.
-By default it will remember that used filter and sorting for the next 15 minutes.
+By default it will remember the used filter and sorting for the next 15 minutes.

 For each `table-column` a column will be rendered.
 It can have these props: